eabearden97/dont_wreck_my_house/planning/detailed-plan.md

             * For editReservation, should I pass in guestID (will be deduced from guestEmail provided by user)
             * for editReservation, should I pass in hostEmail (I already did this)
             * for editReservation, should I pass in reservationID(right now I hard code it in for tests)
+        * When using viewReservation, I currently required the administrator to enter a valid host email before continuing
+            * Should this be how I do it?
     * ====================================================